jasc5797/Realms-of-Xylaria/content/Player Handouts/Sessions/Session 0/Foreword.md

 The **[[Trisfir Kingdom]]** is a beacon of progress on the [[Aosa]].
 Known for its technological advancements and cultural diversity, the kingdom has become a hub of commerce and diplomacy.
 Its strategic alliances and strong economy make it a formidable force, and its influence extends across the continent.
 On top of this, powerful ley lines cross this realm providing an abundance of magical energy across the land.

 Over the years, the [[Trisfir Kingdom]] has cultivated alliances with some of its bordering realms.
-Most notably, the [[Kut'al Conclave]], inhabited by [[Thri-kreen]], and the [[Gearspark Dominion]], inhabited by [[Tinker Gnome|Tinker Gnomes]].
+Most notably, the [[Kut'al Conclave]], inhabited by [[Rak'dynian Thri-kreen]], and the [[Gearspark Dominion]], inhabited by [[Tinker Gnome|Tinker Gnomes]].
 These realms have come together and begun to rapidly increase their power within [[Aosa]] through the combination of each realms' magical properties and abilities.
 The [[Kut'al Conclave]] provides large crystals that can be imbued with the magical energy of each of the realms and then be used as a power source for magical abilities and effects.
 The [[Trisfir Kingdom]] is one of the most magically imbued realms within [[Aosa]], which allows for rapid charging of the [[Kut'al Conclave]]'s crystals when within the [[Trisfir Kingdom]].
 The charging is especially quick when close to the ley lines of the realm.
 On top of this the magical energy from the [[Trisfir Kingdom]] acts as a stable and potent power source.
 Finally, this is combined with the artifician abilities of the [[Gearspark Dominion]] to create sometimes wonderous and sometimes dubious magical artifacts and constructs.

 ### About [[Sylmare]]